matjazt/SvcWatchDog/README.md

 - libcurl (<https://curl.se/libcurl/>) is being used for SMTP email delivery.
 Thanks to Daniel Stenberg and contributors!
 The disclaimer for this library is included in file [LICENSE-libcurl](LICENSE-libcurl).

 - Botan library (<https://botan.randombit.net/>) is being used for encryption and decryption purposes.
-Thanks to
+Thanks to authors and contributors!

 ## False Positive Detection by ESET Internet Security
 When building **SvcWatchDog**, some users may encounter a false positive warning from ESET Internet Security, identifying